TheKikGen/BorgTribe/README.md

 #### Setting full velocity : C0 + E0

-This disable the velocity sensitivity and set the value by default to 127 (max).
+This toggle the velocity sensitivity and set the value by default to 127 (max).
 This reproduce the Electribe pad behaviour.

 #### Clear current pattern : C0 + F0